IBM/janusgraph-utils/doc/users_guide.md

     - dateRange: default from 1970 to current time in default "dd-MMM-yyyy" format unless specified in the dateFormat
     - dateFormat: support JAVA SimpleDateFormat patterns.
 Default: "dd-MMM-yyyy"
     - dataSubType: options are "Name" or "shakespear".
-This generate some fake data
+This generates some fake data
     - composit: create composit index or not
     - row: change number of vertex of the named label
 - EdgeTypes: contains any number of different vertex labels